What to do in Split: 10 Fun Things to do in Split, Croatia

 - Statue of Marko Marulic, father of Croatian literature of the 15th century

 Fruit Square is a popular Spilt landmark for both locals and travellers.
+For coffee lovers wondering what to do in Split, this is a must!

 9. Book a Walking Tour